rsrjohnson/CS6307Assingment3/README.md

 -Part 1 and Part 2 of the project are included in the same notebook (PySpark Notebook).

--For part 1 use load the data from 1067138468_T_T100D_SEGMENT_US_CARRIER_ONLY.csv, for part 2 load the data from Tweets.csv.
+-For part 1 load the data from 1067138468_T_T100D_SEGMENT_US_CARRIER_ONLY.csv, for part 2 load the data from Tweets.csv.